yuvipanda/words/content/post/kbatch.md

 [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) provide literally everything we need.
 We will write a simple python application that uses the kubernetes API to do everything.
 All meta-information will be stored as labels in the Kubernetes Job object, and the python application will be responsible for providing the appropriate UX to our users.

+## Caveats

+This is *extremely* simple, and isn't meant for more complex DAG use cases.
+For those, look at something like Airflow or Prefect or any of the million other things that exist.
+This is a small UX improvement over `kubectl`, basically.

 Now, let's go do it!